guimaraesabrina/learning_helm_charts_and_k8s_operator/README.md

-# sn-learn-helm-charts
- I'm learning about the HELM tool and this repository is intended to store the learning history and study notes.
+# Quick notes about HELM Charts